c3lang/c3-web/src/content/docs/Language Fundamentals/comments.md

 The following was extracted:
 - The function description: *"Here are some docs."*
 - The `num_foo` parameter has the description: *"The number of foos"*.
-- A [Contract](/language-common/contracts/) annotation for the compiler: `@required num_foo > 4` which tells the compiler and a user of the function that a precondition is that `num_foo` must be greater than 4.
+- A [Contract](/language-common/contracts/) annotation for the compiler: `@require num_foo > 4` which tells the compiler and a user of the function that a precondition is that `num_foo` must be greater than 4.
 - A function [Attribute](/language-common/attributes/) marking it as `@deprecated`, which displays warnings.
 - A custom function [Attribute](/language-common/attributes/) `@mycustom`.
 The compiler is free to silently ignore custom Attributes, they can be used to optionally emit warnings, but are otherwise ignored.